Alexandru-Chindris/Alexandru-Chindris/README.md

 Meglio is an e-commerce application developed with Svelte to explore the architecture, structure, and user experience behind a modern online store.

-The platform allows users to browse clothing products and interact with a structured shopping interface, with a focus on usability, clarity, and responsive design.
+The platform focuses on product browsing, responsive interfaces, and the organization of a modern shopping experience.

 Working on Meglio gave me the opportunity to improve my understanding of frontend organization, reusable components, application structure, and the design decisions behind an e-commerce experience.